Find Trade Colleges

 The average amount in student loans that carpentry majors at Rochester Community and Technical College take out while working on their Undergraduate Certificate is $9,283.

-You’ll join some of the best and brightest minds around you if you attend St Cloud Technical and Community College.
-The school came in at #2 on this year’s Best Carpentry Undergraduate Certificate Trade Schools in Minnesota list.
-Located in the small city of Saint Cloud, St Cloud Technical and Community College is a public college with a small student population.
+A rank of #2 on this year’s list means St Cloud Technical and Community College is a great place for carpentry students working on their undergraduate certificate.
+Located in the city of Saint Cloud, St Cloud Technical and Community College is a public college with a small student population.

 After completing their Undergraduate Certificate, carpentry graduates from St Cloud Technical and Community College carry an average student debtload of $8,044.

-Read full report on Carpentry at Northland Community and Technical College
+Read full report on Carpentry at Minnesota West Community and Technical College

 Explore all the Best Carpentry Colleges in the Plains States Area or other specific states within that region.